Downsizing & Moving to Your New Home

 Anything that family members or friends were taking were packed and moved prior to the auction.
 Use painter’s tape to write each person’s name on the item so that it does not get packed or moved to the new home.

-2. Items that cannot be sold at auction like clothing go to a local charity or consignment store(s).
+2. Clothing cannot be sold at auction.
+These items go to a local charity orconsignment store(s).
 Again, remove prior to the auction.
 All items not being sold should be dealt with now – not after the move.

 Save time and money by not packing and paying to move things that are more easily recycled now.